Peano Arithmetic and $\mu$MALL: Conservativity results for linearized arithmetic

 \section{Conservativity results for linearized arithmetic}

-A well-known result in the study of arithmetic is the following. \begin{quote} Peano arithmetic is $\Pi_2$-conservative over Heyting arithmetic: if Peano arithmetic proves a $\Pi_2$-formula $A$, then $A$ is already provable in Heyting arithmetic~\cite{friedman78hol}. \end{quote} This result inspires the two conservativity theorem we prove in this section.
-The following theorem is our first conservativity result of (cut-free) \mlk over \mumall.
+A well-known result in the study of arithmetic is the following. \begin{quote} Peano arithmetic is $\Pi_2$-conservative over Heyting arithmetic: if Peano arithmetic proves a $\Pi_2$-formula $A$, then $A$ is already provable in Heyting arithmetic~\cite{friedman78hol}. \end{quote} We present two conservativity theorems in this section that relate the stronger logic \mlk to the weaker logic \mumall.